Li Hanhun: Biography

-At age 17 Li joined the Tongmenghui (Revolutionary Alliance), who were instrumental in the overthrow of the Qing Dynasty and establishment of a Republican government in China in 1911.
-He became a career military officer on graduating from the Baoding Military Academy in the Academy's sixth graduating class in 1919.
-He was a division commander in the famed “Iron” Fourth Corps of the National Revolutionary Army that helped eliminate the power of warlords and unify the nation in the late 1920s.
+Li was born in Wuchuan, Guangdong.
+At age 17 Li joined the anti-Qing Tongmenghui.
+He became a career military officer after graduating from the Baoding Military Academy in the academy's sixth graduating class in 1919.
+He was a division commander in the Fourth Army of the National Revolutionary Army during the Northern Expedition.

-Li Hanhun played notable roles at several junctures in the conflict with Japan.
-As the Sino-Japanese War was brewing in 1936 and factions within the Kuomintang were in power struggles verging on civil war, Li gave up his commission with the leader of one faction (Chen Jitang 陈济棠), while issuing a universal call-out to all Chinese forces to unite under the leadership of Chiang Kai Shek in resistance against Japan invasion.
-In 1938, as commander of the 64th Army in the Battle of Lanfeng, he defeated General Kenjii Doihara in Luowangzhai (罗王砦), a depot town on the Longhai Railway where Doihara headquartered his main forces; Doihara had been the principal commander of Japanese forces in China and had been engaging in efforts to control China's major railroad systems.
+As tensions with Japan were brewing in 1936 and factions within the Kuomintang were in power struggles verging on civil war, Li gave up his commission with the leader of one faction Chen Jitang, while issuing a request to all Chinese forces to unite under the leadership of Chiang Kai-shek in resisting Japan aggression.
+In 1938, as commander of the 64th Army in the Battle of Lanfeng, he defeated General Kenji Doihara in Luowangzhai (羅王砦), a depot town on the Longhai Railway where Doihara headquartered his main forces; Doihara had been the principal commander of Japanese forces in China and had been engaging in efforts to control China's major railroad systems.

-From 1939 to 1945, General Li served as Governor of war-torn and partially occupied Guangdong Province, during which he devoted himself to good governance and war relief efforts.
-As part of the latter efforts, he collaborated with and supported his wife Wu Chu-Fang (吴菊芳) in a range of enterprises to mitigate the problems of war-displaced refugees.
+From 1939 to 1945, Li served as Governor of war-torn and partially occupied Guangdong Province, during which he devoted himself to good governance and war relief efforts.
+As part of the latter efforts, he collaborated with and supported his wife Wu Chu-Fang in a range of enterprises to mitigate the problems of war-displaced refugees.